 In April 2020, we entered into interest rate swap agreements to reduce our exposure to variable interest rates on our term loan and revolving credit facility.
-The notional amount covered by these interest rate swaps was \$130.0 million as of December 31, 2020 and decreases to \$80.0 million by November 30, 2021 until the termination date of September 30, 2022.
+The notional amount covered by these interest rate swaps was \$80.0 million as of December 31, 2021, and the termination date is September 30, 2022.

 We use derivative instruments to manage exposure to market risk, including interest rate risk.
-All of our current derivatives are designated and accounted for as economic hedges.
-Unsettled amounts under our economic hedges are recorded on the Balance Sheet at fair value in "Other Receivables" or "Other Current Liabilities."
-Gains and losses on our interest rate swaps are recorded on the Income Statement in "Interest Expense."
-For the year ended December 31, 2020, we recognized a net loss of \$0.3 million related to our interest rate swaps.
+Unsettled amounts under our interest rate swaps are recorded in the Consolidated Balance Sheet at fair value in "Other Receivables" or "Other Current Liabilities."
+Gains and losses on our interest rate swaps are recorded in the Consolidated Income Statement in "Interest Expense."
+For the years ended December 31, 2021 and December 31, 2020, we recognized a net loss of \$0.5 million and \$0.3 million, respectively, related to our interest rate swaps.
 We currently do not have any derivatives that are accounted for as hedges under ASC 815.